-Rex took over his family business, at the age of 29, following his father’s stroke – in October 1988.
-“I was in the warehouse on the Friday and he had the stroke at five o’clock in the morning on the Saturday and by Monday morning, I was running the business.
+Rex took over his family business, at the age of 29, following his father’s stroke in October 1988.
+“I was in the warehouse on the Friday, he had the stroke at five am on the Saturday and by Monday morning, I was running the business.
 That was interesting!
 We were building our warehouse at the time – it was half finished and I had a limited understanding of the operations.
 I took over the reins by default.”

-Passion is the embodiment of the business maintaining communication and the development of innovative ideas.
+Today, passion is still the embodiment of the business, with maintaining communication and the development of innovative ideas, a priority.